Invariant Image Reparameterisation: Bridging Symbolic and Numerical Methods for Identifiability Analysis, Model Reduction, and Prediction: Methods

 \subsection{Profile-wise analysis}

-We quantify uncertainty using our PWA framework~\cite{Simpson2023}, which connects identifiability, parameter estimation, and predictive uncertainty through likelihood-based confidence sets.
+We quantify uncertainty using our PWA framework~\cite{Simpson2023}, which connects identifiability, parameter estimation, and predictive uncertainty via likelihood-based confidence sets.
 This approach uses both the joint likelihood for all parameters and profile likelihoods, where the likelihood is evaluated as a function of a target parameter while maximising over the other `nuisance' parameters for each value of the target parameter~\cite{Kreutz2013,Raue2014,Cox2006,Pawitan2001}.
 We implement our methods numerically in Julia, with full details, including the packages used, available in the \href{https://github.com/omaclaren/reparam/}{repository}.

-As the likelihood function is invariant to reparameterisation~\cite{Pace1997, Pawitan2001, Cox2006}, reparameterisation of the full likelihood preserves all information in the original likelihood, unlike quadratic approximations based on the Fisher information.
-Rather, reparameterisation presents the information in the likelihood in a clearer form, while profile likelihoods reveal identifiability of individual parameters, or parameter combinations, separately from nuisance parameters~\cite{Aitkin1989}.
+As the likelihood function is invariant to one-to-one reparameterisation~\cite{Pace1997, Pawitan2001, Cox2006}, reparameterisation of the full likelihood (including both identifiable and non-identifiable parameters) preserves all information in the original likelihood, unlike quadratic approximations based on the Fisher information.
+Reparameterisation simply presents the information in the likelihood in a clearer form, while profile likelihoods reveal identifiability of individual parameters, or parameter combinations, separately from nuisance parameters~\cite{Aitkin1989}.